dekkov/neon4cast_faasr/README.md

 Now you're ready for some Action!
 The steps below will:

 * Use the faasr function in the FaaSr library to load the neon_workflow.json and faasr_env in a list called neon4cast_tutorial
-* Use the register_workflow() function to create a repository called FaaSr-tutorial in GitHub, and configure the workflow there using GitHub Actions
+* Use the register_workflow() function to create a repository called neon4cast_faasr_actions in GitHub, and configure the workflow there using GitHub Actions
 * Use the invoke_workflow() function to invoke the execution of your workflow

 Enter the following commands to your console: